 There's a reason Sprint is one of the top four cell phone companies in America.
 The network it owns and operates is one of the largest in the country.
 It offers features such as truly unlimited data, family share plans and international calling.
-It boasts 4G LTE in 185 markets.
-And its superb device selection sets it above the lesser-known providers, offering everything from Android phones and iPhones to BlackBerrys and Tablets.
+It boasts 4G LTE in 303 markets.
+And its superb device selection sets it above the lesser-known providers, offering everything from Android phones and iPhones to BlackBerrys and tablets.

 Its network is merely adequate, with spotty coverage in some cities and slow 4G LTE data speeds.
 Thanks to constant changes in its plans, understanding the mayhem can get a bit overwhelming.